bremersee/scs/src/site/markdown/index.md

 docker run -v /var/www/html:/opt/content -p 8080:8080 bremersee/scs:latest
 ```

-The image can also be used for example as base image of your angular application.
+The image can also be used as a base image of your angular application for example.

 The `Dockerfile` may look like this: